gdotdesign/elm-ui/Readme.md

     * **interactive with effects** - Same as interactive but the `update` should return `(model, effect)`
   * If the component is focusable the neccessary keyboard interface should be implemented
   * One or more examples should be added the kitchensink to show usage.
+  * Tests should be added for the most used configuration and states